Beakerboy/vbaProject-Compiler/vbaProjectCompiler/Models/Entities/Pcode.md

 Next FF FF FF FF 01 01 XX XX XX XX

 Next the line data, are they padded?
-For example, 6 data bytes followed with 0x0000 and 2 bytes followed by 0xFFFF
+For example, 6 data bytes followed with 0x0000 and 2 bytes followed by 0xFFFF and 4 mystery bytes.